Rain, Rain, Go Away: Nursery safety whatever the weather

 You work with children, so being prepared for just about anything is already part of your job.
-Nobody could predict that one third of June’s forecast rainfall would fall in one hour in the Midlands this month, but as a nursery manager you need a contingency plan for events like this.
 Here are some simple tips for safeguarding your premises and your people against the perils of this British weather – and keeping disruption to a minimum.

 A class has been playing outside and the heavens open.
 Key workers bring the children back inside in a controlled manner, but the floors are now unavoidably wet and the non-carpeted areas of your nursery are a serious slipping hazard.
 You may already put extra mats down in doorways during the slushy winter months, but consider a more permanent solution now that the summer months can be just as wet.
 Make sure that the large, moisture-absorbent mats you install have bevelled edges and are fixed permanently in place to avoid trips.
 Investing in a decent size door canopy for your main access door can also help keep some amount of rain and dirty water from coming into the building in the first place.